hbstack/site/content/modules/components/staticman-comments/index.md

 {{< bs/alert >}}
 {{< markdownify >}}
 We set up a [free Staticman instance](https://staticman.hugomods.com/) (supports GitHub repo only), which can be used in test and production purposes.
+You need to install the [Staticman Service GitHub App](https://github.com/apps/staticman-service) for your repos before using this endpoint.
 We suggest setting up your own instance, if there is sensitive data, such as the encrypted reCaptcha secret.
 {{< /markdownify >}}
 {{< /bs/alert >}}